0atman/noboilerplate/scripts/13-rust-is-boring.md

 notes:

-And Rust, despite being a better language to write the Linux kernel then C++ is also a fantastic web development language, on the backend AND frontend, with superpowers that javascript can only dream of.
+And Rust, despite being a better language to write the Linux kernel in then C++ is also a fantastic web development language, on the backend AND frontend, with superpowers that javascript can only dream of.

 ---